Phazorknight/Cogito/Readme.md

 - Interaction Text: What appears when the player aims the crosshair at the carryable.
 - Pick up Sound: Plays when player picks up the carryable.
 - Drop Sound: Plays when player drops up the carryable.
+- Hold distance: How close the carriable is being held to the player.
+Tweak this depending on your carriable size.
+1 = raycast interaction length (2.5m by default).
+0.75 feels pretty good for most objects.
+Be aware that objects might collide with the player collider if this is set too close.
+- Lock Rotation when carrying: Set if the object should not rotate when being carried.
+Usually true is preferred.
+- Carrying velocity multiplier: Sets how fast the carriable is being pulled towards the carrying position.
+The lower, the "floatier" it will feel.

 ### Item pick ups:
 See under **Inventory** below on how pick ups are setup.